 Frank and Ida later divorced.
 She remarried, to Orville W. Imel (1904- ? ), the son of Charles Grant and Ida (Whipkey) Imel.
 Ida and Orville resided in Normalville, Fayette County.

-Frank and Bertha had five children -- Donnie Franklin Miner, Betty Lou Rugg, Ruth Shawley, Lenora Blanchard-Reese-Cox and Marvin Miner.
+Frank and Bertha went on to have five more children of their own -- Donnie Franklin Miner, Betty Lou Rugg, Ruth Shawley, Lenora Blanchard Reese Cox and Marvin Miner.

 Frank was employed at Fallingwater by the owners, Edgar J. and Liliane Kaufmann, from the 1930s until his untimely death in 1956.
 His brothers Lester and Ralph also worked at Fallingwater for many years.
 The projects Frank was involved in are described in papers found in the Fallingwater archives during research in 2004.
 Among the projects were were: